Home Appraisals When Refinancing: What to Know

-If you aim to refinance your mortgage loan, chances are your home will need to be professionally appraised – which is often required by the lender.
+If you aim to refinance your mortgage loan, chances are your home will need to be professionally appraised – since lenders often require it.
 Lenders rely on appraisals to assess whether a property’s value is sufficient to back a new loan and to determine the appropriate loan amount and borrowing limit.

 What Is a Refinance Appraisal?

-A refinance appraisal is a professional valuation of your party’s current market value, conducted by a licensed professional appraiser, which is typically needed when you’re looking to refinance your mortgage.
+A refinance appraisal is a professional valuation of your property’s current market value, conducted by a licensed professional appraiser, which is typically needed when you’re looking to refinance your mortgage.

 “This appraisal is crucial because it assures the lender that the property’s value supports the loan amount, which is a safeguard for both the lender and the homeowner,” explains Robert Mann, CEO of Triangle Appraisal Group in Raleigh, North Carolina.

-Robert Sheperd, owner of Peak & Home Partners in Rockville, Maryland, notes that your lender will order an appraisal to assess whether the current market value of your home justifies the amount being borrowed.
+Robert Sheperd, owner of Peak & Home Partners in Rockville, Maryland, notes that your lender will order an appraisal to assess whether the current market value of your home justifies the borrowed amount.

 “The appraiser will perform a thorough inspection of the property, comparing its features to similar comparable homes in the area that have recently sold.
 This appraisal helps lenders determine the loan amount and interest rate and whether mortgage insurance is required,” Shepherd says.